11 Cooking Mistakes That Can Make Your Food Toxic

 Drinking a glass of wine while cooking

 Unless you’re sipping on a full stomach, experts warn against having that glass of wine while stirring your family’s meal, as relaxing as it might be.
 “Drinking on an empty stomach can lead to an unhealthy spike in blood sugar,” says Michalczyk.
 “Plus you may notice that the longer you wait to eat after the initial drink, the hungrier you will feel, which may lead you to overdo on whatever food you see next.”
 Or the opposite can happen: Drinking alcohol before a meal might suppress your appetite, causing you to miss out on calories and nutrients your body needs.
-Here’s what happens when you drink a glass of wine every night.
+Don’t miss these 15 cooking movies that will make you hungry.

 Using “low-fat” everything you can find